Harrow on the Hill: Transport

 Harrow-on-the-Hill station, although named after the settlement, is located some distance to the north of the hill.
 The London Underground service at Harrow-on-the-Hill is on the Metropolitan line, and the station is also served by the Chiltern Railways London to Aylesbury Line.
 These services run in to central London, and out west/north west to the outer reaches of London and beyond.

 About equidistant to Harrow-on-the-Hill station from the top of the hill, is South Harrow on the Piccadilly line.
 The 258 and H17 London bus routes run over Harrow on the Hill itself.

 Street accident fatality

 A roadside plaque unveiled on 25 February 1969 states that the first recorded motor accident in Great Britain to have involved the death of the car driver took place at Harrow on the Hill on a road called Grove Hill seventy years earlier, on 25 February 1899.
-The plaque makes no mention of the name of the dead motorist, but it does name the civic dignitary who unveiled it: his name is given as Alderman Charles Stenhouse, who was Mayor of Harrow at the time.
+The plaque makes no mention of the name of the dead motorist, but the name of the civic dignitary who unveiled it is given as Alderman Charles Stenhouse, who was Mayor of Harrow at the time.

 The driver involved in the crash was 31-year-old engineer Edwin Sewell, driving a 6HP Daimler.
 A rear wheel collapsed after breaking its rim and the car hit a sturdy brick wall.
 Sewell was killed immediately when he and his passenger, a Major Richer, were thrown from the vehicle.
 Richer died three days later in hospital.